 Description: You’ve written the best book you can and you believe there are readers for it, but how do you persuade an agent or publisher to take it on?
 The first thing they will see is your letter or email and this short document must sell your book, make it stand out from the crowd, make it (and you) desirable.
 Dear Agent contains detailed expert advice, covering the best structure for your letter, what to put in (and what to leave out), the answers to the questions writers ask, and all the horrible mistakes to avoid.
 Make your book stand out for all the right reasons.

-Dear Agent is the companion book to the best-selling Write a Great Synopsis – An Expert Guide.
+Dear Agent is the companion title to the best-selling Write a Great Synopsis – An Expert Guide.
 Literary agent, Carole Blake, said of Write a Great Synopsis, “The advice is pure gold.”